-First exam: Friday, June 21st Second exam: Friday, July 12th Final exam: Tuesday, July 23rd
+First exam: Thursday, June 25th Second exam: Thursday, July 16th Final exam: Tuesday, July 28th

 EXAM WEIGHTS AND DETERMINATION OF COURSE GRADE: Your final grade for the course will be determined exclusively by your performance on the examinations.
-The midterm exams are each worth 30% of your final course grade.
-The final exam is worth 40%.
+The midterm exams is worth 35% of your final course grade.
+The final exam is worth 65%.
+Because of the large size of this class, it is impractical to factor class participation into your final grade.

-EXAM CONTENT: I test you mostly upon what I lecture on in class, but I reserve the right to ask some questions about materials that I wills send to you by e-mail even if I do not lecture on those points specifically.
-Anything that I cover in lectures is subject to being on the exams - whether or not the material covered in lectures is included in the reading assignments.
+EXAM CONTENT: I test you only upon what I lecture on in class.
+If I do not cover material in the class, I will not test you on it.
+At the same time, anything that I cover in lectures is subject to being on the exams - whether or not the material covered in lectures is included in the reading assignments.
 Also note: if there is a discrepancy between what I say in my lectures and what you read in the textbook or in any other reading assignment, please regard what I say as correct.
 (I encourage you, of course, to point out to me any such discrepancy that you might discover.)
 I doubt that we will 2 encounter any such discrepancies, but if they do arise, again, what I say - rather than what any of the reading assignments say - will be considered correct for purposes of the exams.
 All exams are administered on-line.